 Exist Otherwise Literary Journal.
 We are a journal of creative writing and photography inspired by the gender-nonconforming writer, artist, and activist, Claude Cahun.
-Issues will be published on this site on the thirteenth day of the following months: September, November, January, March, May, and July.
+Issues will be published on this site on the thirteenth day of the following months: January, March, May, July, September, and November.
 Issues will also be available online here and as a downloadable PDF.
-We pay $10 per published piece.
-Most calls for submission will begin with a theme and a prompt (see Submissions for details).
-One issue per year may be open-themed.
+We pay $15 per published piece.
+Most calls for submission will begin with a theme and a prompt.

 Claude Cahun was a Jewish French gender-bending writer, artist, activist, and anti-fascist in the first half of the last century.
 Their creative and political work centered on identity and opposition to cultural conformity.
 They were part of the surrealist movement, performed acts of symbolic cultural protest and propaganda, and was imprisoned for their work in the French Resistance.